nus-cs2113-AY2324S1/ip/docs/README.md

 # User Guide

-Duke provides a command-line tool for managing your tasks.
+Bob provides a command-line tool for managing your tasks.
 It helps you track the completion status of your todos, deadlines and event, and makes managing your life so much easier!

 - [Quick Start](#quick-start)
 - [Features](#features)